andy-rs6/Labs-Anul2/LFAF/reports/second_lab.md

         return True
 ```
 ### NDFA_to_a_DFA
-This code converts a non-deterministic finite automaton NFA to a deterministic finite automaton DFA.
+&ensp;&ensp;&ensp; This code converts a non-deterministic finite automaton NFA to a deterministic finite automaton DFA.
 It does so by creating a power set of all possible states of the NFA, creating a new DFA transition table, and then using the transition table to create the DFA.
 The method creates a power set of all possible states of the NFA by calling the "getPowerSet" method, which returns a set of sets representing all possible combinations of states.
 The method then creates a new DFA transition table by iterating over all state sets in the power set and creating a set of next states for each symbol in the alphabet by examining the possible transitions from each state in the current state set for each input symbol.
 Finally, the method creates a new DFA by initializing the new DFA with the transition table, final states, and initial state.

 ```